microsoft/api-guidelines/azure/Guidelines.md

 The ability to retry failed requests for which a client never received a response greatly simplifies the ability to write resilient distributed applications.
 While HTTP designates some methods as safe and/or idempotent (and thus retryable), being able to retry other operations such as create-using-POST-to-collection is desirable.

-A service **SHOULD** support repeatable requests according as defined in [OASIS Repeatable Requests Version 1.0](https://docs.oasis-open.org/odata/repeatable-requests/v1.0/repeatable-requests-v1.0.html).
+A service **SHOULD** support repeatable requests as defined in [OASIS Repeatable Requests Version 1.0](https://docs.oasis-open.org/odata/repeatable-requests/v1.0/repeatable-requests-v1.0.html).

 - The tracked time window (difference between the `Repeatability-First-Sent` value and the current time) **MUST** be at least 5 minutes.
 - A service advertises support for repeatability requests by adding the `Repeatbility-First-Sent` and `Repeatability-Request-ID` to the set of headers for a given operation.